reductase4/evol_sim_vs_rosetta/README.txt

 analysis/
     Contains all of the scripts used to analyze the yeast-proteins data set

-    unordered_analysis/
-        Contains the scripts used to analyze the proteins data set (unranked data) ordered_analysis/
-        Contains the scripts used to analyze the proteins data set (ranked data)

     analysis_functions.py
         This a helper file that contains a series of functions used in the analysis calculate_distribution_files.py